d2l-ai/d2l-en/chapter_linear-networks/api.md

 ## Training

-The `Trainer` class trains the learnable parameters (aka weights) in the `Module` class with data specified in `DataModule`.
+The `Trainer` class trains the learnable parameters in the `Module` class with data specified in `DataModule`.
 The key method is `fit`, which accepts two arguments: `model`, an instance of `Module`, and `data`, an instance of `DataModule`.
 It then iterates over the data `max_epochs` times to train the model.
 As before, we will defer the implementation of this function to later chapters.

 ```{.python .input}
 %%tab all